SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Armor Mode

 Once per short rest you can select one of 2 armor modes:
-• Guardian: Gain Thunder Gauntlet weapon if you have free hand and Defensive Field bonus action to gain temporary HP equal to Inventor level, triggers each round for 1 minute.
+• Guardian: Gain Thunder Gauntlet weapon if you have a free hand, and Defensive Field bonus action to gain temporary HP equal to Inventor level.
 • Infiltrator: Gain Lightning Launcher ranged attack, 5ft movement speed bonus and advantage on Dexterity (Stealth) checks.

 * Armored Up